egagin/distance_donut/index.md

 ### About Distance Donut

 Distance Donut is app that allows you see a fun AR donut around you!
-Use the donut to measure distance and stay safe.
+Use the donut to measure distance.

 The app uses augmented reality to draw a donut around you, wherever you go.
 You can easily resize it, just don't try to eat it!